3-DAY COPENHAGEN ITINERARY

 Which means that she has lost her head twice, once the arm was sawn off, and several times she has had paint poured on her – but she has been restored and you can visit her now at any time of the year.

-Honestly, if you like strolls, visit the mermaid, but if you are short on time, you can skip it as it might be very famous, but was not really spectacular – in my personal opinion.
+Honestly, if you like strolls, visit the mermaid, but if you have less than 3 full days in Copenhagen, you can skip it as it might be very famous, but was not really spectacular – in my personal opinion.

 Explore Amalienborg Palace